NaeemSikilkar/Next-Heir-AI-Mobile/README.md

 # NextHeir AI
+Have you ever wondered how your grandparents might have approached inheritance if they had access to AI like ChatGPT or Claude?
+What if AI could have helped them explore different ways to distribute their property and wealth, understand the potential consequences for each child, and identify possible sources of conflict — not to make the decision for them, but to help preserve family relationships for generations to come?

-NextHeir is an AI-powered inheritance decision platform designed for high-net-worth individuals to simulate wealth distribution and avoid family conflicts.
+Thats what this product NextHeir AI solves in todays world.
+NextHeir is an AI-powered inheritance decision platform designed for individuals to simulate wealth distribution and avoid family conflicts.

 ---